fjvallarino/monomer/tasks.md

   - Draw child node in Draggable
   - Move config of Box before managed widget (and other containers too)
   - Create Theme widget to override global theme
+  - Does it make sense to handle offset
+    - It would avoid resizing on scroll
+    - We need to transform events
+      - This way we avoid having to translate widgets
+    - We need current transform in WidgetEnv
+      - Only used for rendering
+      - hovered would also use it
+    - We need to set transform on render (and clear it)
+    - Check scroll in scroll (one with max height)
+  - Request scissoring only if needed (review components)
+    - Do after scroll changes are in place (validation purposes)

 - Pending
   - Add header in all files, indicating license and documenting what the module does